Weight Loss for Obese Dogs

 Overweight Dog Diet Plan

-Once your vet vet confirms that your four-legged friend needs to slim down, it's time to put your overweight dog diet plan into action.
+Once your vet vet confirms that your furry friend needs to slim down, it's time to put your overweight dog diet plan into action.
 Here are 10 steps to get you there:

 - Find your dog's ideal body weight.
 Consult your vet — then you'll have what you need to determine how many calories he should eat daily.